 The DC Taxicab Commission has set up Transport-DC to provide transportation for Metro Access users within DC.
 During the last half of each month rides may only be taken to and from dialysis, hospitals, medical centers and employment places.
 Unlike regular Metro Access rides, Transport-DC rides are not shared, do not make other stops along the way and may be booked as late as one hour in advance.
 Each ride costs $5; companions may ride free.
 Information can be found by calling (844) 322-7732.

-MetroAccess customers who are traveling between origins and destinations that are both in Maryland, which means all locations in the MetroAccess service area (3/4-mile corridor around fixed-route) of Prince George’s and Montgomery Counties, have a new, more flexible option for travel with the launch of the Abilities-Ride program.
+MetroAccess customers who are traveling between origins and destinations that are in Maryland, which means all locations in the MetroAccess service area (3/4-mile corridor around fixed-route) of Prince George’s and Montgomery Counties, have a new, more flexible option for travel with the launch of the Abilities-Ride program.
+WMATA is looking into extending this option to patrons in the District of Columbia and Northern Virginia.
 The program offers subsidized taxi rides in partnership with Regency Taxi and Silver Cab.
 It allows eligible customers to use on-demand taxi services--without sharing a ride--at a discounted rate.
 Riders can request their trip in advance by calling the taxi company directly, or through their respective websites or smartphone apps.
 Rides can cost as little as $5.
 An estimated fare will be provided to the customer before taking a trip.
 Customers pay the first $5 and Metro is funding the next $15 in fare.
 Any remaining fare over $20 will be billed to the customer.
 The two designated taxi providers will offer wheelchair-accessible vehicles and accommodate customers traveling with a personal care assistant (PCA) and/or a service animal at no additional charge.
 For more information visit the website at:

 In Arlington, Virginia Metro Access-eligible persons can also use Specialized Transportation for Arlington Residents (STAR).
 STAR is a shared-ride paratransit service intended to provide a comparable level of transportation as provided by Metrobus and Metrorail.
 Information can be found by calling (703) 228-1700 or by visiting the web site at: